11 Top-Rated Weekend Getaways in Virginia

 A must visit while you are in Shenandoah National Forest is the Luray Caverns, the largest in the eastern US.
 You can view impressive stalagmites and stalactites, and you also get access to the Car & Carriage Caravan Museum, Luray Valley Museum, and Toy Town Junction.

-Home to the Virginia Military Institute and Washington and Lee University, this college town is filled with fun things to do and, like other old towns in Virginia, a ton of history.
-A walk through the campuses is a trip in itself as they are filled with historic buildings, statues, and other activities for every visitor.
+Home to the Virginia Military Institute and Washington and Lee University, this college town is filled with things to do and, like other old, small towns in Virginia, a ton of history.

 The historic Col-Alto Mansion was transformed into the Hampton Inn Lexington-Historic District in 1997.
 Ten of the original rooms have been restored and transport guests to a bygone era, many complete with a fireplace.
 An additional 76 rooms are in the new building, located on seven acres of beautiful grounds.